jhpyle/docassemble/_docs/fields.md

   default, this will be set to `da` followed by the `name`.
 * `input_type` - the `type` for the `<input>` element.
 By default, this will be set to `text`.
+* `javascript` - [JavaScript] code related to the data type.
+By default, this will be `None`.
+If not `None`, the attribute is treated as [JavaScript] code that is run when every interview on your server first loads.
+This is typically used to extend the capabilities of the [jQuery Validation Plugin].
+In the example above, the `javascript` defines a new validation rule.
+For more information on how to extend the [jQuery Validation Plugin], see the documentation for [jQuery.validator.addMethod()].
+* `jq_rule` - the name of the [jQuery Validation Plugin] rule to enable on the field, if any.
+This is typically used to refer to a rule you define in the `javascript` attribute.
+If you want to enable multiple [jQuery Validation Plugin] rules, you can set this to a list of rule names.
+* `jq_message` - the message to display to the user when the `jq_rule`
+  is not satisfied.
+The message will pass through the [`word()`] function to support multiple languages, and it can be overridden with [`validation messages`].
+Instead of setting `jq_message` to a string, you can set it to a dictionary in which the keys are [jQuery Validation Plugin] rule names and the values are error messages.
+  For example, if you want a custom message to display when the user leaves the field blank, you can set `jq_message` to something like `jq_message = {'ssn': 'You need to enter a valid SSN.', 'required':
+  'We really need your SSN.'}`.
+If no message is provided for a rule, a generic message is used.
+If `jq_rule` is a list of rules, `jq_message` must be expressed in dictionary format.
+* `skip_if_empty` - the default is `True`.
+This is rarely used, so you can probably ignore it.
+This is relevant when the `datatype` is used on a multiple-choice question and there are zero choices to present to the user.
+If `skip_if_empty` is `True`, then the variable is not set to any value.
+If `skip_if_empty` is `False`, then the variable will be set to the output of the `.empty()` class method.

+The available class methods are:

+* `validate()` - the `validate()` class method is used for server-side input validation.
+The raw value from the POST request is passed to this method as the first positional parameter.
+The method should return `True` if the value is valid.
+If the value is invalid, the method should raise a `DAValidationError` exception with a message.
+  The message given to `DAValidationError` will pass through the [`word()`] function before it is presented to the user, so you can use the [`words`] directive in the [Configuration] to support multiple languages.
+If the method returns a false value, the error message will be "You need to enter a valid value."
+If a `validate()` class method is not provided, no input validation will be performed.
+- `transform` - the `transform()` class method is used to perform any necessary transformations on the data received from the browser.
+  The raw value from the POST request is passed to this method as the first positional parameter.
+The method should return the transformed value.
+In the example above, the `transform()` class method ensures that Social Security numbers that are entered without hyphens (which are accepted) will contain hyphens when the variable `user.ssn` is actually defined.
+If a `transform()` class method is not provided, the variable will be set to the raw value from the POST request (a string).
+- `empty` - this is rarely used, so you can probably ignore it.
+The `empty` class method is used when `skip_if_empty` is `False`.
+Instead of not defining the variable, **docassemble** will set the value of the variable to the output of this method.
+If no `empty()` method is provided, the value `None` is used.

+If you provide client-side input validation, it is also a good idea to provide server-side validation, even though it might never be triggered.
+There are ways that users might accidentally or deliberately bypass client-side input validation.

 # <a name="fields options"></a>Options for items in `fields`